scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Merge Kern Info dlg crashed if you cancelled it.
     -   The encoding tables in the cmap are supposed to be ordered by platform and mine were not.
-    -   FontForge would crash when writing out very large copyright notices
+    -   websharpstudios would crash when writing out very large copyright notices
         -   I lifted the 2000 character restriction on copyright strings.